 Bill and Billie often stationed their trailer at Lake Merced - in close proximity to the prestigious Lake Course.
 It didn't take long before the Lakeside caddies began crossing the flume to purchase food for the members.
 Due to the Burger Dog's popularity, the Parrish’s were invited to move their trailer permanently onto the Olympic Club’s property.

 Our first location serviced the Lake Course, and as of today there are two additional stands on the Ocean and the Driving Range/Cliff’s Course.
 When Bill and Billie retired in 1980, their daughter Candy took over and the family continues to provide quality food and service.

 Rants, Raves, and Reviews

-There are tons of famous golf courses, but not many have famous food as well.
-Augusta National has its pimento cheese sandwiches, of cours e.
-But The Olympic Club has Hot Dog Bills, home of the Burger Dog.
+There are a lot of famous golf courses, but not many have famous food as well.
+Augusta National has its pimento cheese sandwiches, of course.
+Belgrade Lakes serves its weekly special, the lobster BLT.
+But the Olympic Club has Hot Dog Bills, home of the Burger Dog.